xo/homebrew-xo/README.md

 ### Oracle Notes

-This is not compatible with the InstantClientTap.
-Please uninstall it first, before using the formulae in this repository:
+Oracle database support for `xo` and `usql` can be enabled by passing the `--with-oracle` option during install or upgrade.
+Please note, however, that the `xo` and `usql` formulae contained in this repository are not compatible with the InstantClientTap/instantclient/instantclient-* formulae.

+Please uninstall that tap and any installed formulae first before installing the `xo` or `usql` formulae:

 ```sh
 # uninstall the instantclient-sdk formula